dougeby/IntuneDocs/intune/app-sdk-ios.md

 ### ‘Copy To’ actions

 When sharing documents via the `UIActivityViewController` and `UIDocumentInteractionController`, iOS displays ‘Copy to’ actions for each application that supports opening the document being shared.
 Applications declare the document types they support through the `CFBundleDocumentTypes` setting in their Info.plist.
 This type of sharing will no longer be available if the policy prohibits sharing to unmanaged applications.
-As a replacement, applications will have to add a non-UI Action extension to their application and link it to the Intune App SDK.
+As a replacement, user will have to add a non-UI Action extension to their application and link it to the Intune App SDK.
 The Action extension is merely a stub.
 The SDK will implement the file sharing behavior.
 Follow the steps below:

 1. Your application must have at least one schemeURL defined under its Info.plist `CFBundleURLTypes`.